-- Assessment and screening of tangible and intangible cultural heritage assets; identification of protected archaeological areas and building heritage/cultural monuments or facades in the project area; and potential for encountering buried historical artifacts.
-The consultant shall consult Jamaica National Heritage Trust and take in consideration laws and regulations that safeguard and protect the cultural assets.
-In accordance with the assessment, the consultant shall evaluate any risks linked to the implementation of the projects and provide solutions. - Assessment of water quality in the harbor and nearby gullies (stormwater management), as well as the presence of floating and/or wind-born solid waste, plastic, and debris, that could affect aesthetics or health, and identification of potential solutions. - The consultant should be able to assess, map and deliver conclusions on the applicable zoning and construction regulations, previous urban planning studies and priorities, and relevant local land use planning regulations and policies. - Traffic Impact Assessment; assessment of access points to the site and connectivity issues (including parking, public transit, and pedestrian infrastructure) as well as impact assessment resulting from the road closure/pedestrianizing of Ocean Boulevard. - Summary of existing uses and programming on and around the project site (e.g., retail, vendors, concerts and parties, parades, art shows, national holidays events, etc.), including estimation of participants/client capacity and (potential) revenue. - Assess the relationship and connectivity of the project area as it relates to the rest of the city and define its respective functional vocation and role to achieve the city's general development vision, as determined in the 2013 Downtown Kingston & Port Royal Redevelopment Plan - Develop SWOT analysis and propose relevant design principles, parameters, and ideas to respond to the opportunities and challenges identified, both for the planning and operational phases of Project's activities. - Real estate market analysis that explores 3 possible development scenarios (e.g., minimal; smallscale development; small-scale and high-density/ large-scale) to consider possible medium- and longer-term redevelopment scenarios, based on - Market assessment, including potential client demand and capacity for additional retail, recreation and programming.
+- The consultant should be able to assess, map and deliver conclusions on the applicable zoning and construction regulations, previous urban planning studies and priorities, and relevant local land use planning regulations and policies. - Traffic Impact Assessment; assessment of access points to the site and connectivity issues (including parking, public transit, and pedestrian infrastructure) as well as impact assessment resulting from the road closure/pedestrianizing of Ocean Boulevard. - Summary of existing uses and programming on and around the project site (e.g., retail, vendors, concerts and parties, parades, art shows, national holidays events, etc.), including estimation of participants/client capacity and (potential) revenue. - Assess the relationship and connectivity of the project area as it relates to the rest of the city and define its respective functional vocation and role to achieve the city's general development vision, as determined in the 2013 Downtown Kingston & Port Royal Redevelopment Plan - Develop SWOT analysis and propose relevant design principles, parameters, and ideas to respond to the opportunities and challenges identified, both for the planning and operational phases of Project's activities. - Real estate market analysis that explores 3 possible development scenarios (e.g., minimal; small-scale development; small-scale and high-density/ large-scale) to consider possible medium- and longer-term redevelopment scenarios, based on - Market assessment, including potential client demand and capacity for additional retail, recreation, and programming.

-In addition, a baseline survey consultancy has been included in the project design for the component 2, which will be carried out at the early stage of the project implementation.
+In addtion, a baseline survey consultancy has been included in the project design for the component 2, which will be carried out at the early stage of the project implementation.